imrych/Venn-Diagram-Groupings/README.md

-# Venn-Diagram-Groupings
+# Venn-Diagram
-genreting venn diagram if it 2 or 3 sets and finding the union, intersection and difference between the sets
+program ask if 2 or 3 sets then input on the presented venn-diagram and indentifiying the union, intersection and difference between the sets of elements

 Demo:
 https://dcmathbsit.netlify.app/